 where energy output is the sum of the energy content of the refined petroleum products and energy sold.

 The difference between energy inputs and outputs is mainly due to the internal consumption of energy absorbed by production processes and to energy use by ancillary activities.

 The Sarlux integrated cycle is highly efficient, with a total value of over 91% in the last four years.

-Sarlux produces electrical energy for the national grid, meeting 40% of Sardinia’s demand.
+Sarlux produces electrical energy for the national grid, meeting over 46% of Sardinia’s demand.